New Nintendo 3DS: Hardware

-The internal specifications of the device have also been updated, including additional processor cores, an increase to 256 MB of RAM, and near field communication support for use with Amiibo products.
-The Japanese model also included the ability to pay for software on the Nintendo eShop using prepaid FeliCa-based transit cards such as Suica.
-Controls on the new systems were expanded with the inclusion of a pointing stick on the right hand side of the device, referred to as the "C-Stick", and additional ZL and ZR shoulder buttons, allowing for functionality equivalent to the Circle Pad Pro add-on peripheral released for the previous models.
-These additional buttons are backward-compatible with games programmed for use with Circle Pad Pro.
+The internal specifications of the device have also been updated, including additional processor cores, (from 2 cores to four) an increase to 256 MB of RAM, and near-field communication support for use with Amiibo products.
+The Japanese model also included the ability to pay for software on the Nintendo eShop using prepaid FeliCa-based transit cards such as Suica, which also use NFC technology.
+Controls on the new systems were expanded with the inclusion of a pointing stick on the right-hand side of the device, referred to as the "C-Stick", and additional ZL and ZR shoulder buttons, allowing for functionality equivalent to the Circle Pad Pro add-on peripheral released for the previous models.
+These additional buttons are backward-compatible with games programmed for use with the Circle Pad Pro.
+The predecessors' other inputs remain, including the A/B/X/Y/Start/Select/Home action buttons on the face, L and R shoulder buttons, D-pad, 3D depth slider, volume slider, and power button, along with an accelerometer and a gyroscope.

-Unlike the previous models, which used standard SD cards, the New Nintendo 3DS line uses Micro-SD cards for data storage, which are stored alongside the battery behind the device's rear cover, which needs some screws to be removed in order to access the Micro-SD card slot.
+Unlike the previous models, which used standard SD cards, the New Nintendo 3DS line uses microSD cards for data storage, which are stored alongside the battery behind the device's rear cover, which needs some screws to be removed in order to access the Micro-SD card slot.
 Data can also be transferred to and from the SD card wirelessly using any system with SMB client access, like PCs.

 The new systems continue to use the same AC adapter as the DSi, DSi XL, and other devices in the 3DS family; like the Nintendo 3DS XL in Japan and Europe, and in North America, an AC adapter is not included with the console and must be obtained separately.